Retford: Football

-Two derby games between the sides took place in the 2018/19 season with a 1–1 draw at Cannon Park and Retford F.C. winning 5–0 at the Rail Ground.
 In July 2020 Retford F.C. was awarded FA Charter Standard Community Club status.

-Both Retford teams have junior sides, with Retford F.C taking over Ordsall Rangers during the summer of 2019.
+Both Retford teams have junior sides, with Retford F.C taking over Ordsall Rangers during summer 2019.

 Babworth Rovers, a well-established junior football team, is on the outskirts of town and includes players from Retford and the surrounding villages.

 Golf

 Located at the south eastern edge of the town, Retford Golf Club is a private members club founded in 1921.
 The original six hole course was designed by Tom Williamson and laid out on 38 acres of land leased from Colonel Sir Albert Whitaker of Babworth Hall around the area known locally as Whisker Hills.
 Two further new holes were opened in 1958 by Sir Stuart Goodwin.
 In 1990 nine more holes were added.
 The current course provides a varied mixture of open parkland, oak-lined fairways and changes of level.
 It is a popular destination for golf societies from across the East Midlands and South Yorkshire areas.